ArkEcosystemArchive/docs-legacy/docs/guidebook/core/plugins/core-database.md

 - saveRound
 - deleteRound

 Rewriting the `core-database` layer should be done with caution.
 Although the Postgres database implementation might require more computational resources than a lower-level datastore, this complexity brings with it a streamlining of developer experience through the use of well-known SQL queries.
-This is particularly important given the many ways in which Ark Core data can be accessed by external applications — from the Public API to webhooks to GraphQL.
+This is particularly important given the many ways in which Ark Core data can be accessed by external applications — from the Public API to webhooks.

 **Postgres Database Defaults**
 ```js